holoviz/panel/doc/tutorials/intermediate/test_todo.md

     assert task.__panel__()
 ```

-This test verifies if we can create a `Task` instance successfully.
-It initializes a task with a description "Do this" and marks it as completed.
+This test ensures that a `Task` instance can be created successfully.
+It initializes a task with the description "Do this" and marks it as completed.
 Then, it checks if the task's attributes are correctly set and if the `__panel__()` method returns a valid Panel component.

 ### `test_can_create_task_list_without_tasks`